 When Jonah reluctantly preached to the people of Nineveh after the giant fish spit him up on the beach, the King and his people put on sackcloth and sat in ashes.
 God saw this act of repentance and spared the people (Jonah 3:1-10).

-In the New Testament Jesus mentions this practice.
-Warning the cities of Chorazin and Bethsaida Jesus said, “if the miracles done among you had been done in Tyre and Sidon, they would have changed their hearts and lives and put on funeral clothes and ashes a long time ago.”
+In the New Testament, Jesus warms the cities of Chorazin and Bethsaida saying, "if the miracles done among you had been done in Tyre and Sidon, they would have changed their hearts and lives and put on funeral clothes and ashes a long time ago."
 (Matthew 11:21 CEB).

-When we participate in the service of ashes, we confront our sin.
+On Ash Wednesday, we confront our sin.
 We recognize our inability to live up to all God has created us to be, and our need to be forgiven.
-No matter how often we go to church, how far we have come in our spiritual journeys, how accomplished we may feel, each of us has sinned and fallen short of the glory of God (Romans 3:23).
+No matter how far we have come in our spiritual journeys, each of us has sinned and fallen short of the glory of God (Romans 3:23).

-The palms waved the previous Palm Sunday to welcome Jesus as our King, have been burned to form the ashes.
-In some sense, they serve as a reminder of how far we fall short of living up to the glory of Christ.
+The palms waved the previous Palm Sunday to welcome Jesus as our King, are burned to form the ashes.
+In a sense, they serve as a reminder of how far we fall short of living up to the glory of Christ.

 …and believe the gospel

-One Wednesday every year we go to church remembering who we are, and hopeful of who we can be.
+One Wednesday every year we worship to remember who we are, and hopeful of who we can be.